The menstruation app aiming to tackle sport's 'last taboo'

 To help athletes and coaches gain a better grasp of how the menstrual cycle can affect training, performance and well-being, a PhD student in England has helped develop what has been described as a groundbreaking new app.

 Launched in Boston this summer, the FitrWoman app has been downloaded all around the world, from Australia to the US and the Middle East.
-Co-creator Georgie Brunivels describes her creation as a "no excuses app."
+Co-creator Georgie Brunivels describes the creation as a "no excuses app."

 "It provides people with an understanding and solutions about what they can do to reduce the impact [of the menstrual cycle]," Brunivels, an elite runner who won the Manchester marathon in her first attempt at the distance, tells CNN Sport.